didiersmith/steve/chapters/traffic-law-humiliation-rituals.md

 Stacy stuck her tongue out at him.
 "They also cause cancer," she added.

-"Aside from the obvious moral and logistical problems with that," Vincent said, "forcing people into alignment is missing the point entirely.
+"Aside from the obvious moral and logistical problems," Vincent said, "forcing people into alignment is missing the point entirely.
 Steve gave us free will.
 He wants us to choose alignment for ourselves."

 "We tried that!"
 Stacy said.
 "People don't choose that!
 People choose to watch the footy and harass me at the pub.
 No one chooses to worship God and make babies."